sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 ### Step Function Clarity

-Given the complexity of correct error-handling logic, and the weaknesses of the Step Function service's automatically-generated diagrams, it's doubly important to document and explain your state machine.
+Given the complexity of correct error-handling logic, and the weaknesses of the Step Function console's automatically-generated diagrams, it's important to document and explain your state machine.
 Here is my advice:

  1. Choose descriptive state names.
-For example, I changed `Dispatch` to `IfEventNotExpiredChooseDbClusterOrInstance`.
+For example, I changed `Dispatch` to `IfEventNotExpiredChooseClusterOrInstance`.

- 2. Append a question mark (`?`) to the name of  straightforward binary Choice state.
+ 2. Append a question mark (`?`) to the name of a straightforward binary Choice state.

  3. Include the same root word(s) in a related AWS API method name, AWS API